-Land valuations are determined by the NSW Valuer General based on recent sales evidence, and things like size, shape, aspect, land use, zoning restriction and nearby amenities.
+Land valuations assigned for rating purposes are determined by the NSW Valuer General based on recent sales evidence, and things like size, shape, aspect, land use, zoning restriction and nearby amenities.

 Every three years, landholders are provided a new land value evaluation to tell them what their new value of their land is.
 The notice gives landholders the opportunity to consider their land value before council uses the value for rating.
 If you disagree with the valuation you can request a review by the Valuer General within 60 days.